typedefs/typedefs/Typedefs_Syntax.md

 List a := Nil : 1 | Cons : (a * List a)
 ```

 Where the `|` operator acts like `+` when dealing with named constructors.
-This syntax is reminicent
+This syntax is reminiscent
-of ML-like languages that allow you to define datatypes with multiple constructors, this is also
+of ML-like languages, which allow you to define data types with multiple constructors.
+This is also
 the case here:

 ```